When your app fails to respond to interactions in real time it causes user frustration and can lead them to abandon your app altogether.

 let config = BugsnagConfiguration.loadConfig() config.appHangThresholdMillis = 5000 Bugsnag.start(with: config)

-Bugsnag’s App hang detection can be completely disabled by setting
+BugSnag’s App hang detection can be completely disabled by setting the Enabled Error Types configuration option.

 BugsnagConfiguration *config = [BugsnagConfiguration loadConfig]; config.enabledErrorTypes.appHangs = NO; [Bugsnag startWithConfiguration:config];